dapr/blog/daprblog/content/posts/2025/v116-release/index.md

 type: blog
 ---

 We're excited to announce the release of Dapr 1.16!
-There have been in improvements to workflow performance, issues resolved and features that we recommend you upgrade.
+There have been improvements to workflow performance, issues resolved and features that we recommend you upgrade.

 Thanks to all the new and existing contributors who helped make this release happen.